Pohoy: Eighteenth century

 Early in the eighteenth century, Pohoy and Tocobago Indians were living together in a village near the Spanish colonial town of St. Augustine.
 Alafae people were also recorded as living with other refugee groups here by 1717.
 Between 1718 and 1723, 162 Alafae were baptized there.
 In 1718 Pohoy people attacked a village of Tocobago at the mouth of the Wacissa River in the Province of Apalachee.
 In the 1720s and 1730s, Pojoy Indians were living together with Jororo, Amacapira (possibly related to the Pohoy) and later, Alafae people, in villages south of St. Augustine.

-Many of the Native American people were reported to have died in an epidemic in 1727, with the survivors leaving the area.
+Many Native American people were reported to have died in an epidemic in 1727, with the survivors leaving the area.
 A new village of Pohoy, Alfaya and Amacapira, and a neighboring village of Jororo, had been established by 1731.
-Most of the Pohoy, Alafae, Amacapira and Jororo Indians moved away again in 1734, in response to an attempt by the new governor of Florida to re-settle Indians in villages closer to St. Augustine and extract unpaid labor from them.
+Most of the Pohoy, Alafae, Amacapira, and Jororo Indians moved away again in 1734, in response to an attempt by the new governor of Florida to re-settle Indians in villages closer to St. Augustine and extract unpaid labor from them.

 By the early eighteenth century, all of the indigenous groups in peninsular Florida were working with and looking to the Spanish authorities for protection from Uchise raiders.
 (The Uchise were the Muscogee people known as "Lower Creeks" by the British colonists.)
 The Spanish hoped that the Indians would help protect St. Augustine and Florida from encroachment by British colonists in the Southern Colonies.

-Nevertheless, in 1738 warfare broke out among several of the groups.
+Warfare broke out in 1738 among several of the native groups.
 In the 1730s the Pohoy held a number of Jororo slaves, and were being paid tribute by the Bomto or Bonito, who had ties to the Mayaca and Jororo.
 In 1739 the Bomto attacked a camp of the Pohoy and Amacapira, killing more than 20 people.
 Only one Pohoy man escaped.
 The Bomto spared the Jororo slaves in the camp.

 The Pohoy were still allies or subjects of the Calusa, and the Calusa retaliated for the attack on the Pohoy by attacking the Bomto-allied Mayaca people living near Lake Okeechobee.
 The Spanish received reports that more than 300 people died in that battle.
 Surviving Pohoy ambushed a Bomto party headed to St. Augustine, killing several.
 Several of those Pohoy were in turn killed or carried off by Uchise warriors.
 The Pohoy and Amacapira (and the Bomto) disappeared from history after that.

-The Pohoy are one of three mound building tribes from the Tampa Bay area who have been memorialized with a bronze bust installed in the 21st century along the Tampa Riverwalk.